Occupational Health and Safety Online Certificate

 Health and Safety Program Basics

-The Health and Safety Program Basics course (COHS 3110) provides an introduction to health and safety program development.
-It includes the main elements and factors that influence the success of health and safety.
+This course provides an introduction to health and safety program development.
+It includes a presentation and overview of the main elements required and the factors influencing the success of health and safety.

 Fundamentals of Occupational Hygiene